 These personal pictures above refer to my research in commodity frontiers in Central Africa -particularly minerals extraction in Eastern DRC- and in Southern Europe -particularly agro-food production (in Puglia’s and Basilicata’s industrialised tomato fields).
 In this research I continue to combine my theoretical interests with a dedication to in-depth longitudinal ethnographic study among the people involved in such commodity production as well as a strong public engagement.

-I am currently employed as permanent research associate and lecturer at the University of Zurich.
-I am a member of Osservatorio Migranti Basilicata, and I serve on several editorial boards.
-For contact details please go to my university web page.
+I am currently employed as senior lecturer in Geography at the University of Bologna.
+For contact details please visit my university web page.